Leader (character): Fictional character biography

 In the miniseries Hulkverines, the Leader is shown to be detained at Shadow Base Remote Facility 43B using Big Bob's Lumber Lounge in Akron, Ohio as a front.
 He is approached by Agent Castillo, who informs him that the Hulk has returned from the dead and they need his help to kill him.
-The Leader accepts, but stabs Agent Castillo, stating that he would rather do it himself.
+The Leader accepts, but stabs Castillo, stating that he would rather do it himself.
 The Leader arrives at the area where the Hulk and Weapon H are fighting each other, until Shadow Base agents led by Agent NG catch up to him.
-As the Hulk starts sneezing, the Leader states to Agent NG that he infected Clayton Cortez with a gamma-altering virus.
-Arriving where Weapon H had knocked the Hulk unconscious, the Leader begs for Weapon H to finish him off.
-When the Leader threatens his family as part of Plan C, he detonates some bombs near Weapon H to get away.
-Clayton chases after the Leader until Wolverine arrives.
-The Leader brings out the Humanoids, only to be regressed back to their pods by reverse-engineered Humanoids when former Weapon X Project scientist Dr. Aliana Alba shows up.
-She advises the Leader to leave the disposal of Wolverine to her.
-After a brief fight, the Leader explains that he was pursuing the Hulk, while Dr. Alba states that she was pursuing Wolverine.
+The Leader states to NG that he infected Weapon H with a gamma-altering virus.
+The Leader brings out the Humanoids, only for them to be regressed back to their pods by reverse-engineered Humanoids when former Weapon X Project scientist Aliana Alba appears and advises the Leader to let her dispose of Wolverine.
+After a brief fight, the Leader explains that he was pursuing the Hulk, while Alba states that she was pursuing Wolverine.
 They come to a conclusion that they were manipulated by someone who wants Weapon H dead.
 This leads to them making plans to capture the Hulk to collaborate on a project.
-The Leader and Dr. Alba later attack Shadow Base's Remote Facility FN34.
-After the larger Humanoid abducts Wolverine and Bruce Banner, it brings them to Shadow Base's Remote Facility FN34 as they begin the experiment that gives the Hulk the claws of Wolverine and Wolverine the strength of the Hulk.
-The Leader and Dr. Alba unleash the mutated Hulk and Wolverine on Shadow Base Auto-Op WMD Facility BX91 in Central, Ohio using Green Energy Corp as a front.
-Weapon H arrives and lures them towards the Leader and Dr. Alba.
-When Weapon H destroys the remote control in the Leader's hand, Dr. Alba withdraws the nanobots that were placed in Wolverine and Bruce Banner and places them in Weapon H. It does not work on Weapon H, as the Leader repairs his teleporter enough to get himself and Dr. Alba away from Weapon H. After watching the aftermath from afar, the Leader and Dr. Alba share a romantic kiss as they embrace each other.

-After the Hulk left after finding that Xemnu the Living Titan devoured the Minotaur and transformed him into a Xemnu/Minotaur hybrid, the Leader visits him.
-While controlling Rick Jones when spying on the Hulk, the Leader advises the Minotaur to leave the Hulk to him.